CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/kinematic_driver_machine/README.md

 There are two arguments emitted with this signal.
 First is the `animation_key`, which indicates the type of animation that needs to be played.
 It will be something like "walk", "idle", "single\_swing", "single\_stab", etc.

 The next argument is an orientation `Vector3`, `curr_orientation`.
 This indicates the heading/direction/facing of the *FSM Owner* at the time the signal is emitted.
-For this machine, it's a straight copy of the *KinematicCore*'s `\_curr\_orient` field.
+For this machine, it's a straight copy of the `_curr_orient` field.